 I work/go to school in Berks County.
 How do I get a full-service card?

-You will need to bring proof of your current place of employment or school to reactivate your card to a full-service library card.
+You will need to bring proof of your current place of employment or school to apply for a full-service library card.
 This could include a pay stub with your work location's address or a student ID.
 If you have a question about another form of verification, please reach out to your registered library.

 Returns and Book Drop Policy